 Research fellows are working with John B. Miller, MD, Director of the Retinal Imaging Laboratory at Mass Eye and Ear, to offer early ophthalmology exposure to under-represented in medicine (URM) premedical students at Harvard College through clinical, research, and mentorship opportunities.
-Ned Lu, a student at Harvard Medical School, and Augustine Bannerman, a 2021 graduate of Harvard College, developed and co-direct the mentoring program that matches each student with a mentor to help support their career development and interest in ophthalmology.
+Ned Lu, a student at Harvard Medical School, and Augustine Bannerman, a 2021 graduate of Harvard College, developed and co-direct the Harvard Retinal Imaging Laboratory Undergraduate Minority Mentorship Program that matches each student with a mentor to help support their career development and interest in ophthalmology.
 This past spring, they welcomed 16 Harvard students into the program.

 Racial and ethnic disparities in healthcare are prevalent in the United States, and vision care is no exception.
 Lu and Bannerman co-first authored an editorial in the Journal of VitreoRetinal Diseases that discusses the need for more diversity within the field of ophthalmology in order to provide better patient care to the underserved communities that need it most.